Desigveloper/alx-low_level_programming/0x12-singly_linked_lists/README.md

 2-add_node.c: A function that adds a new node at the beginning of a singly linked list.
 The function takes a pointer to a pointer to the head of the list (head) and a string (str) as arguments.
 The string is duplicated and stored in the new node.
 Finally, returns the address of the new node.

+3-add_node_end.c: A function that adds a new node at the end of a singly linked list.
+The function takes a pointer to a pointer to the head of the list (head) and a string (str) as arguments.
+The string is duplicated and stored in the new node.
+It returns the address of the new element, or NULL if it failed to allocate memory for the new node or the duplicated string.